 Strengthens national defense.
 A strong national defense requires retaining well-trained active duty personnel.
 According to a survey conducted by Military Times, 35 percent of active duty families say that dissatisfaction with their children’s education was a significant factor in their decision to remain in or leave military service.
 ESAs provide greater incentive to stay.

 Expands educational choice.
 ESAs allow parents to customize their children’s education experiences.
 Qualified uses include private school tuition, tutoring services, online learning programs, educational therapies, textbooks, vocational programs, and more.
 Funds roll over year-to-year and can even go toward 529s and higher education until the pupil is 22 years of age.

 Fiscally responsible.
-The Educations Savings Accounts for Military Families Act allows a portion of Impact Aid funding to be redirected to the parents of military-connected children rather than to the closest public school.
+The Educations Savings Accounts for Military Families Act allows a portion of current Department of Education funding to be redirected to the parents of military-connected children.
 In this way, the money follows the child and goes towards resources that are tailored to his or her needs.
 Quarterly expense reports provide transparency and accountability.

 Sets good precedent.
 H.R.
 5199 sets the right precedent when it comes to school choice.
 Positive effects on military families’ educational experience will pave the way for states to expand the reach of Education Savings Accounts to the general populace.

 These are notes to use when calling your member of Congress.
 Always remember to make these notes your own and include a personal story if you have one relating to the topic.You can find their phone number on the Heritage Action Dashboard.